-During the 3rd Quarter of 2013 LMDC LMDC staff reviewed reimbursement requests from the City of New York for costs that had been deducted from previous invoices.
+During the 4th Quarter of 2013 LMDC staff reviewed reimbursement requests in excess of \$200,000 from the City of New York for costs that had been deducted from previous invoices.
+We expect these invoices to be paid in the current quarter.